Summer-Camp-Project/Project-for-G25/README.md

 Push to the branch (git push origin feature-name).
 Open a Pull Request.

-License
-This project is licensed under the MIT License - see the LICENSE.md file for details (to be created).
-Contact

 Project Lead:
 Support: Visit the Help Center in the app or contact us at support@ethioheritage360.com.

-Acknowledgements

-Inspired by Ethiopia's cultural heritage preservation efforts.